-Offers Bereaved Parents Support Group for mothers and fathers enduring the death of a baby from any cause at any time before or after pregnancy.

-Every third Monday of the month from 7:00 PM - 8:30 PM St. Matthew's Episcopal Church 1101 Forest Avenue, Richmond, VA 23229 Contact: Karla Helbert, LPC, karla.helbert@missfoundation.org
+karla.helbert@missfoundation.org Offers Bereaved Parents Support Group for mothers and fathers enduring the death of a child from any cause at any time before or after pregnancy.
+Every third Monday of the month from 7:00 - 8:30 pm at St. Matthew's Episcopal Church, 1101 Forest Avenue, Richmond, VA 23229.